-The Brazil international midfielder, who was awarded the Bronze Ball at the Confederations Cup, is set to complete a switch to London after a short holiday
+The Brazil international midfielder, who was awarded the Bronze Ball at the Confederations Cup, is set to complete a £17 million switch to London after a short holiday

-As revealed by Goal, a fee was agreed for a 17 million pounds on June 22, with the midfielder set to link up with his new teammates at White Hart Lane after a short holiday.
+As revealed by Goal, a deal was agreed for a £17 million transfer on June 22, with the midfielder set to link up with his new team-mates at White Hart Lane after a short holiday.

 "Corinthians are very proud to have had a player like him on our roster.
 There's nothing more righteous than that he continue life with an English club and meet a new culture."